Alt-Org/Altzone/Doc/Doxygen/Battle/additional-documentation/pages/1-concepts-player-.md

 ### PlayerInput {#page-concepts-player-view-input}

-The @cref{Battle.View.Player,BattlePlayerInput} is processed and compiled into an input struct, which is passed over to the %Quantum simulation when polled by %Quantum.
+The @cref{Battle.View.Player,BattlePlayerInput} is processed and compiled into an input struct, which is passed over to the %Quantum Simulation when polled by %Quantum.

 See [{Player Input}](#page-concepts-player-input) for more info.